Knee Replacement FAQ

 What are the major risks?

 Most surgeries go well, without any complications.
 Infection and blood clots are two serious complications that concern us the most.
 To avoid these complications, we use antibiotics and blood thinners.
 We also take special precautions in the operating room to reduce risk of infection and blood clots such as using space suits and special stockings to pump blood through your legs.
 Complications can also occur to your skin, arteries, veins, nerves, tendons, ligaments, and bones.
 Overall, the complications rates are historically between 10-15%.
-You will view a video describing these and an informed consent will be reviewed with you.
 Your surgeon has already discussed these with you during your visit, but if you have any further questions or concerns, please ask us at anytime.

 Should I exercise before the surgery?

 Yes.
-You should either consult an outpatient physical therapist or follow the exercises listed in the back of this book under Patient Exercise Guide.
+You should either consult an outpatient physical therapist or follow the exercises listed in the information give to you by your surgeon.
 Exercises should begin as soon as possible.

 Will I need blood?

 Most patients do not require blood transfusions after knee replacement surgery.
 We use many techniques to reduce blood loss and the need for transfusion.
 You will have several tests, including blood work, done prior to surgery.
 The doctor will use these results to anticipate your need for blood products.
-All patients will be asked to take Vitamin C and Iron starting six weeks prior to surgery.
-The Vitamin C helps your body absorb the Iron, which assists in maintaining your hemoglobin before and after the surgery.
-You can purchase a low-cost package of both of these in our office.
 If you do need blood following surgery, we recommend the blood from the blood bank.
 This blood is screened thoroughly for infectious disease.
 The American Red Cross recommends the blood bank, as they consider it safer and more effective than self-donation.

 How long am I incapacitated?